dingxiong/dingxiong.github.io/_posts/2023-12-03-c-c-std-libs.md

 that use the Linux kernel.
 For a long time, I am confused by what exactly glibc provides because I saw lots of code that include headers such as `<sys/epoll.h>` and `<unistd.h>`.
-I definitely did not see these headers when I was learning C when I was a undergraduate.
+I definitely did not see these headers when I was learning C as a undergraduate.
 Cited from glibc's [home page](https://www.gnu.org/software/libc/)

 > The GNU C Library - The project provides the core libraries for the GNU